 - A defined list of 270 medical conditions

-You can find out which conditions form part of the CDL conditions, the list of 270 conditions and their treatment pairs as well as what the definition of an emergency medical condition is on the Council for Medical Schemes’ website at www.medicalschemes.com
+You can find out which conditions form part of the CDL conditions, see the list of 270 conditions and their treatment pairs and what the definition of an emergency medical condition is on the Council for Medical Schemes’ website at www.medicalschemes.com

-More information about PMBs and how to apply:
+More information about PMB and how to apply: